Best daily deals

 $0.00022

 TIDAL also offers its members exclusive artist content.
-TIDAL X is a program for TIDAL users that includes exclusive access to live shows, meet and greets, live streams, concert tickets, and more.
-Examples of TIDAL X events were Kanye West’s Yeezy fashion shows, where over 500 TIDAL members were allowed to attend, and the events were live-streamed for all other TIDAL members around the world.
+TIDAL X is a program for TIDAL users that includes exclusive access to live shows, meet-and-greets, live streams, concert tickets, and more.
+Examples of TIDAL X events were Kanye West’s Yeezy fashion shows, which over 500 TIDAL members were allowed to attend, and which were live-streamed for all other TIDAL members around the world.

 A juxtaposed screenshot of Spotify's user interface for an Apple Music vs Spotify Premium comparison.